markhoward02/resume/resume.md

 ### Senior Software Engineer

 ## Summary
 A seasoned software engineer with over 20 years of experience in full-stack development and data analysis.
 Proven ability to architect, design, and implement complex software solutions.
-Proficient in a wide range of technologies, including Node.js, .NET, React, TypeScript, C#, Angular, React Native, Ionic, Tailwind CSS, Remix, SQL, MongoDB, and Tableau.
+Proficient in a wide range of technologies.
 Adept at collaborating with cross-functional teams to deliver high-quality, scalable, and maintainable software products.

 ### Technical Skills
 - **Programming Languages:** JavaScript, TypeScript, C#